henriqueedu2001/Data-Analysis---Studies/README.md

 # Data-Analysis---Studies
-This are my data analysis in jupyter, for study purposes.
+This is my first data analysis in jupyter, for the Turing selection process (a group about AI and Data Science).